laurentj/slimerjs/docs/configuration.rst

 -jsconsole                                     Supported        Open `the error console <https://developer.mozilla.org/en-US/docs/Error_Console>`_ that displays all javascript errors, warning, notices...
--P name                                        Supported        Use the indicated profile -CreateProfile name                            Supported        Create a new profile
+-P name                                        Supported        Use the indicated profile -CreateProfile name                            Supported        Create a new profile -profile path                                  Supported        Use the given directory as a profile
 =============================================  ==============  ========================================================================